-Lollies and sweets are bad for your teeth.
-Well, that’s not a surprise; even a 3-year-old child knows that.
-But people are always caught off guard when they hear that certain healthy foods are just as unkind to your teeth and can cause them to rot.
+We know certain foods like lollies and sweets are bad for your teeth, even a 3-year-old child knows that.
+But people are always caught off guard when they hear that certain healthy foods are just as bad to your teeth and can cause them to rot.

 OJ, grapefruit, pineapple and other fruit juices are packed with sugar.
 Even though it’s the natural kind that’s supposedly better for the rest of your body, the decay-causing bacteria in your mouth like it just as much as any other type of sugar.
 They gobble it up and multiply in droves.
 Plus, fruit juices contain a lot of acid, and acid from any kind of food or drink — even nutritious ones — erodes tooth enamel.